 Innovative Medicines and Outcomes Research

-This fellowship is ideally suited to medical students seeking a research year between their third and fourth years of medical school, and recent graduates interested in training in Otolaryngology and seek to improve their existing research experience in preparation for the Match in otolaryngology.
-Candidates must come from U.S. accredited allopathic and osteopathic medical schools.
+This fellowship is ideally suited to medical students seeking a research year between the 3rd and 4th years of medical school and recent graduates who are interested in training in Otolaryngology and are seeking to improve on their existing research experience in preparation for the Match in otolaryngology.
+Candidates must come from U.S.-accredited allopathic and osteopathic medical schools.

 Mentors will create an Individual Development Plan (IDP) for each research fellow, focusing on the six competencies: Scientific Knowledge, Research Skills, Communication, Professionalism, Management and Leadership Skills, Responsible Conduct of Research, and Career Advancement.